sebjameswml/healpixviewer/README.md

 This averages the values in groups of 4 pixels down to 1.
 If your GPU and RAM can do it, you can change this to 0, or you can order_reduce by more.

-`colourmap_type` allows you to choose from about 80 colour maps in morphologica, which includes maps from [Crameri](https://www.fabiocrameri.ch/colourmaps/), [CET](https://colorcet.com/), [matplotlib](https://matplotlib.org/stable/users/explain/colors/colormaps.html) and [W Lenthe](https://github.com/wlenthe/UniformBicone).
+`colourmap_type` allows you to choose from about 80 colour maps in mathplot, which includes maps from [Crameri](https://www.fabiocrameri.ch/colourmaps/), [CET](https://colorcet.com/), [matplotlib](https://matplotlib.org/stable/users/explain/colors/colormaps.html) and [W Lenthe](https://github.com/wlenthe/UniformBicone).
-To find out the names you can use, see [ColourMap documentation](https://abrg-models.github.io/morphologica/ref/visual/colourmap) and `enum class ColourMapType` in [the code](https://github.com/ABRG-Models/morphologica/blob/main/morph/ColourMap.h#L17).
+To find out the names you can use, see [ColourMap documentation](https://sebsjames.github.io/mathoplot/ref/visual/colourmap) and `enum class ColourMapType` in [the code](https://github.com/sebsjames/mathplot/blob/main/morph/ColourMap.h#L17).

 You can override any of the fields on the command line.
 Try: